byledowiosny/FromTicksToModel.jl/README.md

 FromTicksToModel.jl provides a set of tools to transform raw ticks data (from Dukascopy Bank actually) to data useful for statistical modeling.

 ## Requirements
-FromTicksToModel.jl requires `julia` to be installed with some additional packages, see `REQUIRE` file.
+FromTicksToModel.jl requires `julia` and `R` to be installed with some additional packages, see `REQUIRE` file.

 ## Usage